-18. PLANNING DECISIONS WHICH HAVE SIGNIFICANT COST IMPLICATIONS its next meeting.
-The Head of Planning and Development will give advice on this before any vote is taken.
+18. PLANNING DECISIONS WHICH HAVE SIGNIFICANT COST IMPLICATIONS on this before any vote is taken.
 The Committee itself may also agree to defer consideration of an application for the same reasons.

 18.1.
-If the Head of Planning and Development, on the advice of the Legal Officer present at the meeting, believes that the Planning Committee's reasons justifying a resolution to refuse/impose conditions are not sustainable, that decision of the Planning Committee will be deferred to
+If the Head of Development Management, on the advice of the Legal Officer present at the meeting, believes that the Planning Committee's reasons justifying a resolution to refuse/impose conditions are not sustainable, that decision of the Planning Committee will be deferred to its next meeting.
+The Head of Development Management will give advice

 18.2.
-If, at that next meeting, the Planning Committee votes to continue with a decision which it has been advised cannot be sustained at appeal and which could have significant cost implications for the Council's budget, the Head of Planning and Development on the advice of the Legal Officer present will request Members to refer the consideration of the application to Part II of the meeting (private session), to offer Members further advice on the legal and financial implications, and the likelihood of success at appeal.
+If, at that next meeting, the Planning Committee votes to continue with a decision which it has been advised cannot be sustained at appeal and which could have significant cost implications for the Council's budget, the Head of Development Management on the advice of the Legal Officer present will request Members to refer the consideration of the application to Part II of the meeting (private session), to offer Members further advice on the legal and financial implications, and the likelihood of success at appeal.